In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Scrub or peel the carrots and trim the ends; cut the carrots into 1-inch pieces.

 In a medium sauce pot, add the carrots and enough lightly salted water to cover by 1 inch.
 Bring to a boil, reduce to a simmer, and cook until the carrots are very tender, 16 to 18 minutes.
 Drain, reserving ¼ cup [½ cup] cooking water.

-Return the carrots to the pot, add the Madras curry and half the reserved cooking water, and stir to combine.
+Return the carrots to the pot, add the Madras curry sauce blend and half the reserved cooking water, and stir to combine.
 Cook over low heat and mash with a fork or whisk, adding more cooking water as needed, until smooth and combined, 1 to 2 minutes.
 Remove from the heat and season to taste with salt and pepper.
 While the carrots are cooking, prepare the rest of the meal.

 Toast the almonds

 In a dry large frying pan over medium heat, toast the almonds, stirring often, until lightly browned and fragrant, 2 to 3 minutes.
 Transfer to a plate to cool.
 Wipe out the pan.

 Prep and cook the cabbage